 We will not sell or rent your information to third parties nor share it with third parties for marketing purposes.

 Third party service providers working on our behalf: We may pass your information to our third party service providers, agents subcontractors and other associated organisations for the purposes of completing tasks and providing services to you on our behalf (for example our IT service providers).

 However, when we use third party service providers, we disclose only the personal information that is necessary to deliver the service and we have a contract in place that requires them to keep your information secure and not to use it for their own direct marketing purposes.
 Please be reassured that we will not release your information to other third parties for them to use for their own direct marketing purposes, unless you have requested us to do so, or we are required to do so by law, for example, by a court order or for the purposes of prevention of fraud or other crime.

 You have a choice about whether or not you wish to receive information from us.
 If you do not want to receive direct marketing communications from us about our services, then you can unsubscribe via the link of our emails.

 We will not contact you for marketing purposes by email, phone or text message unless you have given your prior consent.
 We will not contact you for marketing purposes by post if you have indicated that you do not wish to be contacted.

 The accuracy of your information is important to us.
 You have the right to request a copy of the information we hold about you so that you can ensure its accuracy.
 You can also contact us to remove your consent or erase your personal data at any time.
-We have appointed a Data Protection Officer who Is responsible for overseeing compliance with GDPR and she can be contacted on [email protected]
+We have appointed a Data Protection Officer who is responsible for overseeing compliance with GDPR and they can be contacted on [email protected]